MicrosoftDocs/entra-docs/docs/identity/saas-apps/superluminal-tutorial.md

 In this section, you test your Microsoft Entra single sign-on configuration with following options.

 * Click on **Test this application** in Microsoft Entra admin center.
-This will redirect to Superluminal Sign-on URL where you can initiate the login flow.
+This will redirect to Superluminal Sign on URL where you can initiate the login flow.

-* Go to Superluminal Sign-on URL directly and initiate the login flow from there.
+* Go to Superluminal Sign on URL directly and initiate the login flow from there.

 * You can use Microsoft My Apps.
 When you click the Superluminal tile in the My Apps, this will redirect to Superluminal Sign-on URL.
 For more information about the My Apps, see [Introduction to the My Apps](https://support.microsoft.com/account-billing/sign-in-and-start-apps-from-the-my-apps-portal-2f3b1bae-0e5a-4a86-a33e-876fbd2a4510).